It’s that time of year again, and we’re so excited!

-The perfect time of year for some outdoor fun for families!
+The perfect time of year to start getting outside!

 1. Hide and Goal Seek

-In this variation of hide and seek, one person counts while the other go and hide just like normal.
+In this variation of hide and seek, one person counts while the others go and hide just like normal.

 But, when the seeker starts to look, the hiders have an objective.

 They try to make it back to home base before the seeker touches them.
 It definitely adds an active element to this game, and eliminates a lot of the waiting around.

 We had to make a house rule for no “puppy-guarding.”
 That means the seeker has to actually go seek.
 She can’t just stand in front of base and wait to tag people.